-Takeaways from Super Tuesday: Biden’s big bounce
+Takeaways from Super Tuesday: Joe Biden’s big bounce

 The Democratic electorate has spent 15 months in paralysis as voters agonized over which of a sprawling, diverse field was most likely to beat Trump.
 On Tuesday, about one-third of Democrats had to make a decision.
 Many of those who waited until the last minute picked Biden.

-From about a quarter of voters in Texas to just over half in Minnesota, much of the Super Tuesday electorate hadn’t made up their mind until the final days, according to AP VoteCast.
+From about a quarter of voters in Texas to just over half in Minnesota, much of the Super Tuesday electorate hadn’t made up their minds until the final days, according to AP VoteCast.
 In North Carolina and Minnesota, about half went to Biden.
 In Virginia, two-thirds did.
 Biden won all three states.

 In many states, these late deciders were somewhat older, slightly more likely to have graduated college and more likely to identify as moderate or conservative.
 They were helped by strong signals from the Democratic establishment.
-Biden’s centrist rivals, former South Bend Mayor Pete Buttigieg and Minnesota Sen. Amy Klobuchar, dropped out and endorsed him, and the former vice president racked up nods from dozens of Democratic luminaries in the 72 hours after his commanding win in South Carolina Saturday night.
+Biden’s centrist rivals, former South Bend, Indiana, Mayor Pete Buttigieg and Minnesota Sen. Amy Klobuchar, dropped out and endorsed him, and the former vice president racked up nods from dozens of Democratic luminaries in the 72 hours after his commanding win in South Carolina on Saturday night.

 For much of the cycle, Democrats indicated they hadn’t made up their minds on whom to support.
 If they continue to lock in on Biden in the states that vote after Super Tuesday, it could provide a critical advantage.